oli1337/network-switcher/README.md

 Network Switcher allows you to enable/disable network interfaces using hotkeys.
 It is also possible to create groups of network interfaces to enable/disable multiple interfaces using one hotkey.

 ### Installation
-[Download] the .zip, adjust config.yml to your needs and run NetworkSwitcher.exe To setup autostart check the [Wiki](../../wiki/Setup-autostart).
+[Download] the .zip, adjust config.yml to your needs and run `NetworkSwitcher.exe`.
+To setup autostart check the [Wiki](../../wiki/Setup-autostart).

 ###Example Configuration